 - a) G.A.F.
 Rifle Guidelines - (a) The G.A.F.
-Muster shooting competitions are based on Victorian-era militaryissue cartridge rifles of various nations between 1860 and 1900, or roughly equivalent to the black powder cartridge era/first generation smokeless cartridge. - (b) G.A.F Musters will offer the Military and Civilian categories as described below unless there are insufficient registrations. - (c) The Muster Director has sufficient discretion to combine or divide categories as made necessary by the number of registered shooters with the following guidelines.
+Muster shooting competitions are based on Victorian-era military-issue cartridge rifles of various nations between 1860 and 1900, or roughly equivalent to the black powder cartridge era/first generation smokeless cartridge. - (b) G.A.F Musters will offer the Military and Civilian categories as described below unless there are insufficient registrations.